 1.5.4 Applying to MRC and other funders for Fellowships

 Fellowship applicants may simultaneously apply to MRC and other funders’ fellowship schemes.

-Please refer to the Guidance for Fellowship Applicants (PDF, 810KB) for further information.
+Please refer to the Guidance for Fellowship Applicants (PDF, 550KB) for further information.

-The MRC supports students by providing block grants and individual studentship awards, via competitions such as CASE, direct to ROs who then recruit and manage the students.
+The MRC supports students by providing block grants direct to ROs who then recruit and manage the students.
 We do not award grants directly to individual students.
-Studentships can also be included on centre and partnership grants, but must not be included on research grants.
+Studentships can also be included on centre grants but must not be included on research grants.
 Refer to information on Studentships for further details.

 1.6.2 New Investigators

 New investigators can apply for a fellowship, a New Investigator Research Grant (NIRG) or research grant.

 1.6.3 Experienced Investigators